-This paper provides an update (29 November 2012) on the implementation of the Scottish Government’s action plan on palliative and end of life care Living and Dying Well.
+This section of the website provides an update (as at 13th August 2013) on the implementation of the Scottish Government’s action plan on palliative and end of life care Living and Dying Well.
 It gives information about work at national level, but does not cover all the work going on at local level across Scotland.

 The STARS online training module for consultants in now available

-The Joint Improvement Team http://www.jitscotland.org.uk/ is supporting a focus on palliative and end of life care within Reshaping Care for Older People and the associated change fund.
+The Joint Improvement Team and SPPC have published an e-bulletin focused on palliative and end of life care for the local authority/NHS Board/3rd sector partnerships engaged in Reshaping Care for Older People.

-The Partnership, Care Inspectorate, Scottish Care and JIT have produced a new web-based resource to enable care home providers to access; evidence, policy, good practice, resources and education.
-This will be launched at Scottish Care’s annual care home conference on 23rd November.
+The Partnership, Care Inspectorate, Scottish Care and JIT have produced a web-based resource to enable care home providers to access; evidence, policy, good practice, resources and education.

-A Framework for Palliative Care for Children and Young People (produced by SCYPPEx) is expected to be published by the Scottish Government and was formally formal launched in March 2013.
+A Framework for Palliative Care for Children and Young People (produced by SCYPPEx) has been published by the Scottish Government and was formally formal launched in March 2013.

-A new CEL on hospice commissioning was published in May 2012.
-CEL 12 (2012) 'A Partnership for Better Palliative and End of Life Care: Creating a new relationship between Independent Adult Hospices and NHS Boards in Scotland' which was published today.
+A CEL on hospice commissioning was published in May 2012: CEL 12 (2012) 'A Partnership for Better Palliative and End of Life Care: Creating a new relationship between Independent Adult Hospices and NHS Boards in Scotland'.